| Connecticut-based four-piece Stanley Maxwell plays original

 Grown Music Network in 2008.
 From colleges

-local bars, the group is a “must see” experience.
+to festivals, the group is a “must see” experience.
 Aesthetically,

 they combine both the virtuosic and the simple into a visceral concoction.